 The 4C’s also help the consumer understand why two similar looking diamonds can be thousands of dollars different.

-So let’s take a quick look at the 4C’s of Diamonds, and then we’ll talk about each one…
+So let’s take a quick look at the 4C’s of diamonds, and then we’ll talk about each and every one…

 Beyond the 4C’s